This post may contain affiliate links, which help keep this content free. (Full disclosure)

 These days, the only time I’m really around donuts is at the office.
-I hate to admit it, but they are my weakness sometimes.
-I usually try to resist, because they are likely filled with questionable ingredients and definitely loads of sugar.
+I resist, though, because they are likely filled with questionable ingredients and definitely loads of sugar.
 Not to mention wheat and carbs.
-If I do eat them, I always feel terrible afterward.
-I guess it’s my body’s way of telling me not to!

 If you have a nut allergy, you could try sunflower seed flour as a replacement.
 The flavor will be a little different and the donuts might turn green, but don’t be alarmed.
 It’s just a reaction with baking powder.
 Your keto donuts will still taste good. 🙂

 You cannot make these donuts with coconut flour, though.
 It absorbs too much moisture and is too dense on its own for donuts.